Leading A Short-Term Program Abroad

 Documents Required of All Participants

 - Access the participant checklist.
 The login is the Banner ID number (not social security number), and the password is "world."
-If the participant is not a USI student or faculty member, a login ID will be provided by International Programs and Services.
+If the participant is not a USI student or faculty member, a login ID will be provided by the Center for International Programs.
 Complete the following online forms listed on the checklist:

 - Personal Data Form